sarasaurus/16-19-auth/README.md

 __Asset Schema__
 The __POST__ , __GET__ and __DELETE__ routes to api/assets/:id
-they link to an external database for file storage
+they perform CRUD operations on an external file storing service, while storing meta information about the file in a locally stored MongoDB

 ### Architecture